realityfluxstudios/rfsbundledb/README.md

 Importing Data
 ==============

-~~I was trying to create a form within the website that allows the pasting of the JSON and clicking a button to import the data.
+I was trying to create a form within the website that allows the pasting of the JSON and clicking a button to import the data.
 Initially I wrote a rake task to import my JSON files into the database.
 I think that is the best way to import data.
 There is currently no checking for duplicate entries in the database.
-I will work on this for the Humble Bundle data.~~
+I will work on this for the Humble Bundle data.
+The command is `rake import_hb['/full/path/to/file.json']`, `rake import_ig['/full/path/to/file.json']`, or `rake import_bs['/full/path/to/file.json']`.

- To import date you must use the rake task I wrote. the command is `rake import_hb['/full/path/to/file.json']` or `rake import_ig['/full/path/to/file.json']`.
 This rake task will always be up to date with the latest schema. if there are any errors please report them via the issues.

 Indie Gala
 ==========